v12technology/fluxtion/docs/sections/gettingstarted/tutorial-1.md

 # Introduction
 ---

-This tutorial is an introduction to writing event driven application logic using Fluxtion.
+This tutorial is an introduction to writing event driven application logic using Fluxtion and Spring.
 The reader should be proficient in Java, maven, git and possess a basic knowledge of Spring dependency injection.
+Spring is a very popular dependency injection container, this example demonstrates Fluxtion Spring integration.

 Our goal is to build the logic for a simple lottery application that will be connected to request and response queues.

+- Logic resides in user classes and functions
+- Spring config declares which beans to wire together
+- Fluxtion creates an event processor that manages the beans and dispatches events to the correct bean instance

-Serialising requests to a queue makes our application event driven and easier to scale in the future, the response queue stores the output from the application.
-This example is focused on building event driven processing by wiring together software components using Fluxtion and not the connection to real queues.
+This example is focused on building event driven processing logic and not the connection to real queues.

 At the end of this tutorial you should understand how Fluxtion:

 - Exposes service interfaces for managed components
 - Calls lifecycle methods on managed components
 - Triggers event logic between dependent components
-- Wires components together
+- Wires components together using Spring configuration

 # Example project